-We were having dinner with friends.
-Gar made the most amazing ribs in the smoker.
-Sue baked some cornbread to go with it and said she had tried a new recipe.
-It was good but we all agreed it was a little dry.
-Then I remembered a cornbread recipe I saw on a cooking show a bunch of years back.
-I hadn’t made any in years.
-So….I pulled the recipe out.
-I had written it out on a grocery list while I watched the show.
-My note at the top said “VERY VERY Excellent!!!”
+We were having dinner with friends and my friend Sue baked some cornbread to go with ribs.
+She said she had tried a new recipe which was good but we all agreed it was a little dry.
+Then I remembered that Jalapeno Cheddar Cornbread recipe written out on a grocery notepad.
+My note at the top says “VERY VERY Excellent!!!”
 What’s that tell you?

 Cornbread is perfect with Smoked Pork Back Ribs!
-And super easy to make.
+And super easy to make.Jump to Recipe

 The secret to moist cornbread….